 Yet, none of these great wonders move men like the beauty of a woman.
-Her natural beauty commands the admiration of mature learned men while the foolish, in their ignorance led by the dictates of their base nature, only exploit her for the vanity of their own selfish pleasures.
+Her natural beauty commands the admiration of mature learned men, or like that of her partner, while foolish guys, in their ignorance led by the dictates of their base nature, only exploit her for the vanity of their own selfish pleasures and sexual attraction.

 “To be or not to be…” When Shakespeare’s Hamlet uttered the words of this famous soliloquy, he was contemplating whether to live or to die in his present state of being.
 Women are faced with a similar choice, to be sexy or to be free.